Training a Steadfast Recall

 • Ask one or more friends or family members to help.
 Stand eight or ten feet apart, facing each other (or make a circle, if you have more than two people).
 Have one person call the dog.
 Click as soon as she starts toward the person, and have the person give a treat.
 Then have the next person call her.
 Repeat, gradually increasing the distance between people.

 • Practice recalls in your house.
 Call your dog from across the room, from another room, from upstairs, from downstairs.
-Have a friend hold your dog (or ask your dog to stay) for a moment, then play hide and seek.
+Have a friend hold your dog (or ask your dog to stay) for a moment, then play hide-and-seek.

 Tips for success